RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 :::tip 📝 NOTE:

-By using the ABP mode in LoRaWAN protocol, it doesn’t require to join a network before sending LoRaWAN package.
-But to keep the consistency of internal states of the firmware of the RAK4270 Module, it still required to send at+join command in the ABP mode.
+By using the ABP mode in the LoRaWAN protocol, it doesn’t require to join a network before sending the LoRaWAN package.
+But to keep the consistency of internal states of the firmware of the RAK4270 Module, it is still required to send the `at+join` command in the ABP mode.
 This time, the firmware should reply almost immediately with an “OK”.

 :::

-8. Now, try sending a data from RAK4270 Module to ChirpStack.
+8. Now, try sending data from the RAK4270 Module to ChirpStack.

 ```
 at+send=lora:2:1234567890